Bible Black: New Bible Black

 (新・バイブルブラック, Shin Baiburu Burakku), is the third installment of the OVA series.
-Years have passed since Walpurgis Night, and the girls of the Witchcraft Club have all graduated and made their way in the world.
+Years have passed since Walpurgis Night, and the girls of the Witchcraft Club have all graduated, and made their way in the world.
 Both Shiraki and Saeki become teachers at their school, while Takashiro becomes a Buddhist nun.
 Imari has become a police woman, who serves as a psychic investigator in the Tokken division.
-Her team is looking into a series of horribly gruesome murder cases that all happened during sexual intercourse.
+Her team is looking into a series of horribly gruesome murder cases, that all seem to have happened during sexual intercourse.

 Strangely, witnesses see a ghostly figure at the crime scenes.
-Saeki restarts the Witchcraft Club with a new crop of girls, but it's unclear at first, if she is fighting Kitami or helping her.
-Meanwhile, Imari and her Tokken subordinate, Aki, are caught up in a bank robbery conducted by occult robbers.
+Saeki restarts the Witchcraft Club with a new crop of girls, but it's unclear at first, whether she is fighting or helping Kitami.
+Meanwhile, Imari and her Tokken subordinate, Aki, are caught up in a bank robbery, conducted by occult robbers.
 An impromptu ceremony performed at the scene causes Kitami to take over the possessed Imari.
-In the aftermath, Imari steals the Lance of Longinus that the robbers were after from the bank vault.
+In the aftermath, Imari steals the Lance of Longinus that the robbers were after, from the bank vault.

 Imari/Kitami has found the virginal "Scarlet Woman" in Aki.
-She indulges in the sexual ceremony with her using the Lance of Longinus.
-Meanwhile, the ghostly figure, identified as Jody Crowley, and Takashiro both interfere with the ceremony but with different intentions.
-The Lance becomes permanently lodged within Aki's vagina and she is now targeted by the various forces of black magic.
+She indulges in the sexual ceremony with her, using the Lance of Longinus.
+Meanwhile, the ghostly figure, identified as Jody Crowley, and Takashiro, both interfere with the ceremony, albeit with different intentions.
+The Lance becomes permanently lodged within Aki's vagina, and she is now targeted by the various forces of black magic.

-The final ceremony climaxes with the black magic forces of Imari/Kitami and Jody Crowley competing over the Scarlet Woman.
-Attacks fly all around while Takashiro and Captain Yuge struggle to defeat both of them and end the dark ceremony.
-When Jody seems to emerge triumphant, the Lance of Longinus reappears out of Aki and reanimates the original grimoire, Bible Black.
+The final ceremony climaxes with the black magic forces of Imari/Kitami, and Jody Crowley, both competing over the Scarlet Woman.
+Attacks fly all around, while Takashiro and Captain Yuge struggle to defeat both of them, hoping to end the ceremony.
+When Jody seems to emerge triumphant, the Lance of Longinus reappears out of Aki, and reanimates the original grimoire, the Bible Black.
 The devil emerges to take the souls of contract: Reika Kitami and Jody Crowley.
-A final effort by Takashiro manages to seal the grimoire while Jody's soul is taken and Kitami manages to possess Jody's body instead.
-The final scene seems peaceful with everybody content with the world, but in one of the final shots, Aki's laptop screensaver happens to be several images of a menacing Kitami, hinting a possible future installment to the series.
+A final effort by Takashiro manages to seal the grimoire while Jody's soul is taken, and Kitami manages to possess Jody's body instead.
+The final scene seems peaceful, with everybody content with how things turned out, but during one of the final shots, Aki's laptop screensaver happens to be several images of a menacing Kitami, hinting at a possible future installment to the series.

 Most of the characters from Bible Black return in New Testament; however, Minase does not appear and is only mentioned once, leaving his fate unclear.

-All six episodes of New Testament have since been recut as a 120-minute film titled New Bible Black Complete Version: Restored ~Rinne~ (新・バイブルブラック完全版 Restored 〜輪廻〜, Shin Baiburu Burakku Kanzenban Restored ~ Rinne ~), and in addition contain extended animation.
+All six episodes of New Testament have since been recut as a 120-minute film titled New Bible Black Complete Version: Restored ~Rinne~ (新・バイブルブラック完全版 Restored 〜輪廻〜, Shin Baiburu Burakku Kanzenban Restored ~ Rinne ~), and in addition contains extended animation.